CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

 ------

 This book has an unusual development design.
 The content is open-sourced, meaning anyone can be an author.
 Authors submit content or revisions using the GitHub interface.
-After a major revision or addition, we collect all the content, compile it to a
-PDF, and increment the version of *Probabilistic Programming and Bayesian Methods for Hackers*.

 ### How to contribute